tapscodes/MuseAmp/README.md

 ## Project Status
 -Supports .mp3 and .flac files which are proper mp3s and flacs, still bad at handling improper flac files (poorly converted ones), will look into that further later
--Analyze & Tag still has 2 popup confirmation windows, will need to fix later
+-Analyze & Tag still has 2 popup confirmation windows, will need to fix later -Fix App Icon/Logo on Linux distros like Fedora

 ## Dependancies
 -FFmpeg [Download] (https://ffmpeg.org/) to apply gain to files